Nick Pratto Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 10.2 K/9 to lead MLB.
+- The White Sox pitching staff is No. 1 in MLB with a collective 10.1 strikeouts per nine innings.

-- The White Sox have a 5.60 team ERA that ranks 29th across all MLB pitching staffs.
+- The White Sox's 5.71 team ERA ranks 29th among all MLB pitching staffs.

-- White Sox pitchers combine to surrender 60 total home runs at a clip of 1.6 per game (second-most in the league).
+- White Sox pitchers combine to surrender 63 total home runs at a rate of 1.7 per game (second-most in baseball).

-- Lynn (1-4) gets the starting nod for the White Sox in his eighth start of the season.
-He's put together a 6.86 ERA in 39 1/3 innings pitched, with 50 strikeouts.
+- Clevinger makes the start for the White Sox, his eighth of the season.
+He is 2-3 with a 4.84 ERA and 33 strikeouts in 35 1/3 innings pitched.

-- In his most recent appearance on Friday against the Cincinnati Reds, the right-hander tossed 6 2/3 innings, allowing four earned runs while surrendering eight hits.
+- In his last time out on Saturday against the Cincinnati Reds, the righty went six innings, giving up four earned runs while surrendering six hits.

+- In seven games this season, the 32-year-old has a 4.84 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .271 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.